iSaluki/phhs6/content/sixth/Business/Units/fh/AnsoffsMatrix.md

 - Unlikely to need significant new market research
 - But will strategy allow the business to achieve its growth objectives

+### Qs

+### Matrix for Coca-Cola

+#### Market Penetration

+- Coca-Cola Share Size 1.5l bottle
+	- This is identical to an existing product except in terms of volume, therefore they are simply trying to extend their market dominance with this product.

+#### Market Development

+- Coca-Cola Vanilla
+	- The product had already been developed and sold in America, but was being introduced into a new location

+#### Product Development

+- Diet Coke
+	- There is already a demand for colas, and there were changing customer demands so Coke updated their existing product to provide additional consumer choice.
+- Powerade
+	- The energy drinks market existed prior to powerade, but by entering a new product into the market Coca Cola could compete for additional market share.
+- Fanta Icy Lemon
+	- Coke listened to consumer feedback and developed a new product to be more competitive in an existing drinks market
+#### Diversification

+- Winnie the Pooh Roo Juice
+	- A new product, but it is just juice with a special brand.
+It is competing with other children's juices in a market that Coca-Cola hasn't entered before.

+3) A business like Coca-Cola benefits from using Ansoff's Matrix because it allows them to ensure that they are growing their business into different markets whilst also retaining dominance of their existing markets.
+This process means that they can reduce their dependence on a single market or product by extending their product portfolio.